robinnewhouse/DataMCDijetTopology/README.md

 **util/histogram-factory.cxx**:

 Produces raw histograms for control plots via the executable `histogram-factory`.
 Before using, run `histogram-factory` without arguments or view the util/histogram-factory.cxx source for **important** details regarding command line flags.

-The first argument passed to the `histogram-factory` executable should be a list of input ntuples, each with a corresponding label for grouping multiple DSID's together: see data/example-histogram-factory-input.txt

-Output is in the form of a single .root file with TDirectories for individual samples (i.e. data, pythia_dijet, herwig_wjets, etc).
-Inside each of these directories will be separate sub-directories corresponding to each systematic branch processed (if any).
+Output is in the form of a single .root file with TDirectories for individual systematic branches.

 **plotting/plot_base.py**: